aandaleon/px_chol/README.md

 05_qqman_GEMMA.r - creates QQ and Manhattan plot results for GEMMA output.
 Warning: each command takes a long time depending on the # of SNPs.
 06_runMetaXcan.r - double loop that runs MetaXcan in all tissues for all phenotypes.
 07_find_sig_genes.r - scans all MetaXcan outputs for genes w/ p-value lower than an adjustable threshold and writes them to a .csv.
-08_MX_manhattan.r - creates a Manhattan plot for MetaXcan results (genes instead of SNPs plotted).
+08_qqman_MX.r - creates a Manhattan and QQ plot for MetaXcan results (genes instead of SNPs plotted).
 09a_Sanger_vcf2px.py/09b_UMich_vcf2px.py - converts vcf to PrediXcan dosage format post-imputation, keeping SNPs r2 > 0.8 and MAF > 0.01.
 10_make_pred_exp.r - loop to create predicted expression files for each tissue.
 11_pred_exp_dotplot.r - makes a dotplot for observed phenotype vs. predicted expression of a gene.